LangProc/langproc-2017-lab/1-regexes/readme.md

 \1,\2
 ````
 would output the two groups separated by a comma.
 Given the
-following input and the combination of pattern and replacement
+following input and the above combination of pattern and replacement
 strings, the output would be:

 Input       | Output